-Establish a staging area at least 50' away for shoring materials, plywood, and other equipment that rescue workers can use to shore the excavation.
+Establish a staging area at least 50' away for shoring materials, plywood, and other equipment that rescue workers can use to shore the excavation. snore the excavation.

-Use all available resources to obtain any needed additional shoring materials:
+- Use all available resources to obtain any needed additional shoring materials:

 - Lumber yards and shoring vendors

 - Construction sites

 - Local service centers, etc.

-- When it is safe, install emergency shoring to prevent a second cave-in and stabilize the excavation.
-Install the shoring using any system described in the Excavation Safety Manual or other approved, tabulated data. - Use vacuum excavation, if available, to suck soil or water from the cave-in.

-2.5 Identify hazards
+Do not enter an unshored excavation cave-in.

-- Be alert for and identify signs that indicate potential problems like signs of ground movement in the area, cracks, etc. - Mark trouble areas with paint so they can be monitored. - Be constantly aware of the possibility of a secondary cave-in. - ☐ IF employees suspect a hazardous atmosphere,

-THEN ventilate the site until the appropriate test equipment takes a safe reading.

-- Look for other construction in the area that could possibly compound a hazardous situation. - Check for utilities in or near the trench that could create a hazard. - Determine a method to remove water from the excavation, if needed. - Keep all people away from the excavation, except those involved in the rescue activity.
+When it is safe, install emergency shoring to prevent a second cave-in and stabilize the excavation.
+Install the shoring using any system described in the Excavation Safety Manual or other approved, tabulated data.
+Use vacuum excavation, if available, to suck soil or water from the cave-in.
+Id entify hazards Be alert for and identify signs that indicate potential problems like signs of ground movement in the area, cracks, etc. Mark trouble areas with paint so they can be monitored.
+Be constantly aware of the possibility of a secondary cave-in.
+IF employees suspect a hazardous atmosphere, THEN ventilate the site until the appropriate test equipment takes a safe reading.
+Look for other construction in the area that could possibly compound a hazardous situation.
+Check for utilities in or near the trench that could create a hazard.
+Determine a method to remove water from the excavation, if involved in the rescue activity.

+Keep all people away from the excavation, except those